compute-tooling/compute-studio/SCHEMA.md

 - `Profile`: store data on users that is not directly relevant to login capabilities such as model runs and access parameters (e.g. public access granted or not)
   - One-to-one relation with `User`
-- `Project`: store data on projects that is not directly relevant to Stripe `product` API
+- `Project`: store data on projects that is not directly relevant to Stripe `product` API such as name, server cost (subject to change dep. on metered plan implementation), project overview, etc.

 [`AbstractUser`]: https://docs.djangoproject.com/en/2.1/topics/auth/customizing/#using-a-custom-user-model-when-starting-a-project
 [`django-allauth`]: https://github.com/pennersr/django-allauth